- SCU Home Page

 MASTER’S DEGREE PROGRAM AND REQUIREMENTS

 The master’s degree will be granted to degree candidates who complete a program of studies approved by a faculty advisor.
 The degree does not require a thesis, but students may include a thesis in their program with up to 9 units for their thesis work.
 The program must include no less than 45 units.
 In addition, a 3.0 GPA (B average) must be earned in all coursework taken at Santa Clara.
 Residence requirements of the University are met by completing 36 units of the graduate program at Santa Clara.
 A maximum of 9 quarter units (6 semester units) of graduate level coursework may be transferred from other accredited institutions at the discretion of the student’s advisor.
 All units applied toward the degree, including those transferred from other institutions, must be earned within a six-year period.

 Students must develop a program of studies with an academic advisor and file the program during their first term of enrollment at Santa Clara.
 The program of studies must contain a minimum of 25 electrical engineering units and a minimum total of 45 units of graduate-level engineering courses.
-The number of engineering management courses accepted is restricted to 6 units.
+The number of engineering management courses

 Each MSEE student must satisfy the requirements of one of the three focus areas: Circuits and Systems, Electronics, or Microwave and Communication.
 See the list of courses under each area below.
 The program of study must include the following: